Green Grass and Great Views

 *Concrete tee pads are a bit short

-Hole 1 + 18 are basically the same hole, even though they are spaced 20 yards apart.
-It's a difficult uphill drive that you have to keep low under the branches.
-These are rated the 2 hardest holes on the course.
-Hole 2 is my favorite drive on the course, downhill need an easy anhyzer or forehand shot, but there is also a backhand route.
-Hole 3 is the worst drive on the course.
-They set the tee pad in front of 3 trees 20 yards in front of you.
-No great driving path on either side.
+Hole 1 is a long uphill drive that you have to keep low under the branches.
+Hole 2 is downhill need an easy anhyzer or forehand shot, but there is also a backhand route.
+Hole 3 is a long hyzer in, although there is an anny route, but's its a more difficult path.
 Holes 4+5 are pretty straight forward then you have an odd transition to hole 6 (Walk towards Mt.
 Adams in the distance).
 After hole 6 you walk all the way back in the same direction you just threw to hole 7.
-This was simply a poor hole layout here, all I can guess is they didn't want people throwing towards the cars in the parking lot.
+Hole 7 you can throw down the middle but many of the locals use a big hyzer route to the hole.
 After hole 8 you walk across the street for 9.
 The next several holes have a good flow.
-After hole 12 you either walk to the tennis courts for 13 long (par 4) or across the baseball field for the par 2.
+After hole 12 you either walk to the tennis courts for 13 long (par 4) or across the baseball field for the par 3.
 When you get to hole 15 it's the easiest on the course, the best chance for birdie, with a hyzer into the hole.
 Hole 16 you must throw between 2 trees or get a penalty stroke and drop at the trees.
 Holes 17 & 18 were changed in March 16', 17 is now a 347 uphill long anhyzer, but it's idea for the long forehand.
 Walk uphill & across the path to 18 where you throw back down towards the parking lot.
 Lots of people walking on the path, careful :) 18 is a fun hole as it looks easy but with a low ceiling and throwing downhill it's a more difficult birdie than you would guess.

 Holes aren't very far.
 The longest 3 par hole plays a little over 400 if you add in elevation, with the average hole being around 300 feet.
 The course emphasizes accuracy more than distance.
 Just get ready to be creatively weaving your way through the trees.
 It's a fun course though.
 With the number of trees and varying wind many people have large discrepancies in the scores up here.
 Personally I have found 5 stroke differences between rounds more often that I'd like, based on hitting more branches and twigs 1 day compared to another.
 After playing all the courses in the gorge I would rate this the 2nd best course (after N. Bonneville) in the gorge.

 Great walk in the park